DevMahdiTR/Cache-Master/README.md

 Create Cache Instances
   FIFO Cache
-    To create a FIFO cache instance with a specific maximum size, use the following code:

       Cache<Integer, String> cache = CacheFactory.getCache(Cache.Algorithm.FIFO);
   LIFO Cache
-    To create a LIFO cache instance with a specific maximum size, use the following code:

       Cache<Integer, String> cache = CacheFactory.getCache(Cache.Algorithm.LIFO);
   LRU Cache
-    To create a LRU cache instance with a specific maximum size, use the following code:

       Cache<Integer, String> cache = CacheFactory.getCache(Cache.Algorithm.LRU);

 Example Usage